Traffic Law Changes Beginning in 2019

 Marc Steinorth, a former assemblyman from Rancho Cucamonga, sponsored AB 1755, which is one of the new traffic law changes.
 This law makes it necessary for bicycle riders and pedicabs which are on a shared roadway or bike path to stop under the Vehicle Code if they are involved in an accident.
 Like motorists, they would be expected to exchange information with the other person and render aid if someone is injured.Garbage Trucks

 Another of the traffic law changes amends Section 21761 of the Vehicle Code and requires that motorists change into an adjacent lane if they are nearing or passing by a garbage truck that has its amber lights on.
 This law applies if the lane change can be done safely.
 If it isn’t possible for the driver to change lanes, then they should slow down.
-This new addition to the traffic code goes into effect January 1, 2020.Legal Advice Following an Accident
+This new addition to the traffic code goes into effect on January 1, 2020.Legal Advice Following an Accident

 Accident expenses that are caused through negligence by another person or entity may be recovered with the help of an experienced personal injury lawyer.
 The lawyer helps by dealing with the insurance company, and if an agreement for reasonable compensation cannot be reached, he or she can prepare a case to present in civil court.Sacramento Personal Injury Attorneys